fiatrete/OpenDAN-Personal-AI-OS/agent_jarvis/README.md

 ## 1. What is Jarvis

-Jarvis is the builtin AI agent/AI bulter residing on OpenDAN AI OS.
-It's a prototype of an AI assistant that is smart and extensible.
+Jarvis is the built-in AI agent/AI butler residing on OpenDAN AI OS.
+It's a prototype of an AI assistant that is intelligent and extensible.

 On the surface, Jarvis may appear similar to those existing AI assistants like Cortana or Siri, but behind the scenes it is quite different.
 Jarvis's intelligence is powered by large language models, giving it a degree of thinking and reasoning abilities.
 The LLM engine of Jarvis can be configured to closed-source products like ChatGPT or Claude, as well as open-source LLMs like Vicuna, Alpaca and so on.